manesagar100/dec-07-08-2020/notes.md

 ### Lambda Expressions

 * If you want to understand functional style and Streams in Java 8, Lambda is the starting point
+* Lamdas are expressions to implement interfaces
+* JVM generates bytecodes or new classes during runtime